 Youth sports coalition seeks federal aid due to COVID-19

-CHICAGO — It started when a handful of organizations got together to discuss the effect of the COVID-19 shutdown on youth sports.
+CHICAGO (AP) -- It started when a handful of organizations got together to discuss the effect of the COVID-19 shutdown on youth sports.

 The small conversation quickly turned into 600-some groups.
 Then it cruised past 1,000 on its way to 3,000 organizations and individuals signing on for the PLAY Sports Coalition - a united effort by the youth sports world to push for federal help with the coronavirus crisis.